Divine Grace Orphanage and Its Two Primary Schools

 - $450 per month provides lunch to 100 students in Raboto each school day

 A primary education gives the children a foundation in math, reading and writing.

 - $900 per month covers the cost of 10 teachers

 - $100 per month provides four scholarships to a nearby high school

 - $15 per month provides a school uniform, books and supplies for one student

-World disasters make headlines, but we cannot ignore the everyday struggles of families living in poverty.
+World disasters make headlines, but we can't ignore the everyday struggles of children living in poverty